Skip to content

 Read description and download

-• The student is able to recognise and integrate the motivations, expectations and role of a researcher, and of other professions linked to the research activity.
+• The student is able to recognise and integrate the motivations, expectations and roles of a researcher, and other professions linked to the research activity.

-• The student is committed to find a balance between assertiveness and cooperation in the course of teamwork in research as a leader and as team member.
+• The student is committed to finding a balance between assertiveness and cooperation when involved in research teamwork as a leader or team member.

 Download lesson 4